aws-cloudformation/aws-cloudformation-resource-providers-rds/aws-rds-dbcluster/docs/README.md

 #### EnableHttpEndpoint

-A value that indicates whether to enable the HTTP endpoint for an Aurora Serverless DB cluster.
+A value that indicates whether to enable the HTTP endpoint for DB cluster.
 By default, the HTTP endpoint is disabled.

 _Required_: No